Skip to content

 You don’t need to write this by hand:

-• "Verify hello@myapp.com as a sending identity and email me the verification link."
+• "Verify hello@myapp.com as a sending identity."

 • "Send a welcome email with Proyecta Email whenever a new user signs up.
 Use a nice HTML template."